Kinds-of-Intelligence-CFI/animal-ai/docs/configGuide/YAML-Config-Syntax.md

 **Observations:**

+This example illustrates the use of *special codes* to create black-and-white pixel grids as symbols.
+The encoding is as follows:
+- `0` represents black,
+- `1` represents white,
-This example demonstrates the use of *special codes* to generate black-and-white pixel grids to use as symbols. `0` -> black, `1` -> white, and `*` is a 'joker' character that chooses to output black or white at random.
-The dimensions of the grid are given by the `/` character - each row between `/` s must be of the same size for the code to be valid.
+- `*` is a 'joker' character that randomly outputs either black or white.

+The grid's dimensions are specified using the `/` character.
+Each row of the grid must be enclosed between `/` characters, and all rows must be of the same length for the code to be valid.

-Fully-random grids can be generated using the code `"MxN"` , where `M` and `N` are the grid width and height dimensions respectively.
-For example, `"5x3"` will generate a 5x3 grid.
+To generate fully-random grids, use the code format `"MxN"`, where `M` and `N` represent the grid's width and height, respectively.
+For example, `"5x3"` will produce a 5x3 grid.

 &nbsp;